eniyavanthangabharathi-a11y/control-system-projects/mass_spring_damper_control/README.md

 - Oscillatory response
 - Slow settling time

-👉 The system is underdamped and unsuitable for controlled applications.
+👉 The system is underdamped.

 ---